composablesys/collabs/docs/src/quick_start.md

 ## Next Steps

-Head over to the [Guide](./guide) for a walkthrough of this app and to learn how to create your own Collabs apps.
+Head over to the [Guide](./guide/index) to begin learning how to create your own Collabs apps, starting with a walkthrough of the code you copy-pasted here.